Glen and Les Charles

-Glen Gerald Charles (born February 18, 1943) and Les Charles (born March 25, 1948) are American screenwriters and television producers, best known for Taxi and Cheers.
+Brothers Glen Gerald Charles (born February 18, 1943) and Les Charles (born March 25, 1948) are American screenwriters and television producers, best known for working on Taxi and co-creating Cheers.

-Early life and careers
+Early lives and careers

-The Charles brothers attended University of Redlands.
+The Charles brothers attended the University of Redlands.
 Glen graduated in 1965, and Les graduated in 1971.
 Glen began his professional life as an advertising copywriter but moved into television.
-Both Glen and Les began their television careers together as writers for M*A*S*H. They later wrote for The Mary Tyler Moore Show, Phyllis and The Bob Newhart Show, and were head writers and producers on the TV series Taxi.
-They then formed the Charles-Burrows-Charles production company with James Burrows, and created and produced the television series Cheers.
-The brothers also co-wrote the screenplay for the 1999 film Pushing Tin.
-Both were credited in every episode of Frasier as the creators of the "Frasier Crane" character from Cheers.
+They began their television careers together as writers for M*A*S*H in 1975; all their work throughout their entire TV and film career was done jointly.
+They later wrote for The Mary Tyler Moore Show, Phyllis and The Bob Newhart Show, and were head writers and producers on the TV series Taxi.
+They then formed the Charles-Burrows-Charles production company with James Burrows, and created and produced the television series Cheers, which ran from 1982 to 1993.

+After Cheers ended, the brothers largely retired from the business.
+The screenplay for the 1999 film Pushing Tin became their final produced writing credit.
+They are credited in every episode of Frasier as the creators of the "Frasier Crane" character from Cheers, but had no other creative involvement in the original series or the revival.